canonical/launchpad-manual/docs/user/how-to/projects/project-translations/exporting-translations.rst

 :ref:`translations <how-to-import-project-translations>`, there
 are two ways to export your project's translations from Launchpad:

--  by asking Launchpad to make regular commits to a Bazaar branch you specify
+-  by asking Launchpad to make regular commits to a Git branch you specify
 -  or requesting a one-off download through the web interface.

-Committing translations to a Bazaar branch
+Committing translations to a Git branch
 ------------------------------------------

-Launchpad can produce a regular snapshot of your translations and commit it to a Launchpad-hosted Bazaar branch of your choice.
+Launchpad can produce a regular snapshot of your translations and commit it to a Launchpad-hosted Git branch of your choice.
 Using this export method, you can always find a reasonably fresh export of your translations in the same place, and download it automatically, without any asynchronous requests.